Edictum

 Key Findings

 Cross-tool chain mitigation is postcondition-based, not precondition-based.
-In the cross-tool chain scenario, no single tool call was denied -- each individual step (write to temp file, read temp file, send externally) appeared legitimate on its own.
+In the cross-tool chain scenario, no single tool call was blocked -- each individual step (write to temp file, read temp file, send externally) appeared legitimate on its own.
 The defense came from postcondition PII detection: when the agent attempted to exfiltrate the data, the PII patterns in the output were caught and redacted.
-This is a fundamentally different mechanism from precondition denial.
+This is a fundamentally different mechanism from precondition block.
 Preconditions cannot see cross-tool intent; postconditions catch the data regardless of how it was assembled.

-Using Sandbox Contracts for Defense in Depth
+Using Sandbox Rulesets for Defense in Depth

 - id: exec-sandbox